-10.7.3 Prison Leavers
+10.7.4 Prison Leavers

 The Scottish Borders Council Homeless Service is the interface point for people leaving prison who have no fixed address.
-SBC's Homeless Service is the interface point for people leaving prison who have no fixed address.
 Over the past five years there have been on average 27 assessments carried out each year.